JoelNgiamKeeYong/aiap-ta-2024/README.md

 Why never use sklearn pipeline function to combine preprocessing and training?
 Instead using separate functions

+Why use GridSearch CV and not Randomized Search?

 ## 🤖 Candidate Models

 The selection of machine learning models for predicting customer no-shows was guided by the following key considerations: